 - Include the URL somewhere in the post.
-Most people put it at the end, but there’s some evidence to suggest that putting a URL a quarter of the way through a tweet could be more effective so there’s no reason to assume the end is best on any platform.
+Most people put it at the end, but there’s some evidence to suggest that putting a URL a quarter of the way through a tweet could be more effective, so there’s no reason to assume the end is the best place for a link on any platform.
 You might want to experiment with URL placement in your own social media posts to see what works best for your brand and audience.

-- Include a call-to-action (CTA) that tells readers what you want them to do.
+- Include a call-to-action (CTA) that tells your audience what you want them to do.
 That could be to click through to read your blog post or it could be to like, share or comment on the social media post.
-Often your CTA will be at the end of your social media post but it doesn’t have to be.
+Often your CTA will be at the end of your social post, but it doesn’t have to be.

 - Tag, or @mention, one or more relevant profiles.
 (Read on for more details about this.)

-- Include one or more relevant, and ideally popular, hashtags.
-(Read on for more details about this.)
+- Include one or more relevant and, ideally, popular hashtags.
+(Read on for more details about this too.)

-- Include at least one still image, gif or video.
-If you’re allowing the social platform to display a ‘preview’ or ‘summary’ of your blog post, it will display the ‘featured image’ that’s currently selected for the post and you don’t need to do anything else to display a visual.
-(Or if you’ve set up a social card for your blog post, your social media share will show that.)
-If you don’t want your social media post to display the summary or social card, you can remove it and insert other visuals.
-Either way, it’s important that you include at least one visual as visuals stand out more in a user’s social feed than a plain text post will.
+- Include at least one still image, gif, or video.
+If you’re allowing the social platform to display a ‘preview’ or ‘summary’ of your blog post, it’ll display the ‘featured image’ that’s currently selected for the post (or the image you’ve set up to display on your social card) and you don’t need to do anything else to display a visual.
+However, if you don’t want your social media post to display the summary or social card, or you want plenty of variety (which is always a good thing) you can remove it and insert other visuals.
+Either way, it’s important you include at least one visual as visuals stand out more in a user’s social feed than a plain text post will.
 Why is that important?
 Well if we take Twitter as an example, tweets with at least one image receive 150% more retweets, so you can generally reach more people on Twitter if you include at least one visual in your posts on that platform.
 On Facebook, posts with at least one image receive 2.3 times more engagement.
 And more engagement means better brand recognition and more reach.